Daleszyce: History

 Daleszyce was rebuilt in the late 1940s.
-It remained a village until January 1, 2007.
+Town rights were restored on January 1, 2007.

 Transport

 The Voivodeship road 764 runs through the town, and the National road 74 runs nearby, north of the town.

 Sports

 The local football team is Spartakus Daleszyce.
 It competes in the lower leagues.

 Cuisine

 The officially protected traditional food of Daleszyce and nearby villages is daleszycka szynka z beczki, a local type of smoked ham (as designated by the Ministry of Agriculture and Rural Development of Poland).